JackMcKew/jackmckew.dev/drafts/2020/develop-and-deploy-with-kubernetes/develop-and-deploy-with-kubernetes.md

 A persistent volume allows a pod to share memory and read/write data on the host PC.
 The use-case for this are if our PostgreSQL database pod had crashed without a PVC, the data would essentially be lost as it was entirely contained within the pod, but with a persistent volume claim, our pod can restart by using the data that is stored on the host PC.

+> Volumes on their lonesome are tied directly to pods, and thus if the pod crashes, the volume will be lost.
+Hence why we are not using volumes in this case.
+A volume is also different between Kubernetes and Docker.